MannyH80/AutomationJS/README.md

-# AutomationJS
+# About Autom8

-Im rebuilding Autom8
+Autom8 will be a simple test management solution for my own personal projects